TommyGio3/Boat-Runner/README.md

 The project is a game in which the player must avoid the obstacles by using the keyboard to move the boat.

-This project implement a fictional museum virtual tour.
-It is implemented in C++ using Vulkan API 1.3.

 ## 💻 Tools
 🔴 C++